A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Tools

-\textit{Measures} are quantities used for defining and thus mining hypergraph patterns.
-Typically, we compare real-world hypergraphs with random hypergraphs generated by null models w.r.t. specific measures and show the significant numerical differences.
+\textit{Structural quantities} are numerical tools for defining and thus mining hypergraph patterns.
+Typically, we compare real-world hypergraphs with random hypergraphs generated by null models w.r.t. specific structural quantities and show the significant numerical differences.

 \measure{Group degrees.} As discussed in Section~\ref{sec:prelim:background}, the degree of a node in a hypergraph is defined as the number of hyperedges where the node is contained.
 The concept is naturally extended to groups of nodes and can be employed to study the interrelationships among the appearances of the members of a group.
 Specifically, given a hypergraph $H = (V, E)$, the \textit{group degree} $d(S; H)$ of a group of nodes $S \subseteq V$ is defined as the number of hyperedges that contain the whole group of nodes, i.e., with a slight abuse of notation, $d(S; H) \coloneqq \vert \{e\in E : S\subseteq e\} \vert$.